icathaid/28-routing-and-testing/README.md

 ?s for saturday:

+can(should) app.js be a functional component?  (handle state entirely within dashboard)

 why is it creating a duplicate item in state for each item outside of the notes array?

 where to insert conditional logic for checking if fields are blank?  (this may be in lecture video)